dmcg/minutest/docs/src/README.template.md

-# Minutest

 [![Download](https://api.bintray.com/packages/dmcg/oneeyedmen-mvn/minutest.dev/images/download.svg)](https://bintray.com/dmcg/oneeyedmen-mvn/minutest/_latestVersion)
 [![Build Status](https://travis-ci.org/dmcg/minutest.svg?branch=master)](https://travis-ci.org/dmcg/minutest)

-Minutest embiggens JUnit
+# Minutest

+JUnit multiplied by Kotlin

 ## Why Another Test Framework?

-JUnit is great for quickly writing and running tests as part of a TDD workflow, but try to do some reasonable things and you will quickly have to reach for the documentation and specially written annotations.
+JUnit is great for quickly writing and running tests as part of a TDD workflow, but try to do anything unusual and you have to reach for the documentation and specially written annotations.

-In contrast, Minutest runs on JUnit and exposes a simple model that allows you to solve your own problems - it's just Kotlin.
+Minutest extends JUnit with a simple model that allows you to solve your own problems - it's just Kotlin.

 For example